 Corrected Claims Filing

-Corrected Claims are submitted as paper claims.
-The top of the claim form must clearly indicate “Corrected Claim.”
+Corrected Claims can be submitted by EDI or on paper.
+For paper corrected claims, the top of the claim form must clearly indicate “Corrected Claim.”
 Additionally, you must submit the entire original claim with all line items (not just the line being corrected) as The Alliance replaces the entire claim with the corrected claim and forwards it to the payer as a corrected claim.
 Without the “Corrected Claim” indication, claims may be denied as a duplicate claim in error.
 Please follow this process to avoid additional claim administration delays and/or denials.

 Tips for Quick Claims Turnaround!

 Here are a few tips to make sure your claim is handled as quickly as possible: